 Now it’s your turn to go check your campaigns and improve them.

 While you are at it, why not share your findings in the comments below?
-What is your average Relevance Score, what worked well to improve it?
+What is your average Relevance Score, and what worked well to improve it?

-Let me know, and we’ll compare findings!
+Let us know, and we’ll compare findings!